igbeni/resize-photos-challenge/README.md

 Unit tests were implemented using the unittest library.

+MongoDB should be installed for the program to run properly.
+You can download it [here](https://www.mongodb.com/).

 ### How to run the code?

 Before running the code, you need to install some libraries with the commands below.